top of page

 The ultimate aim is to establish high-quality and affordable fertility services wherever needed.
 Diagnostic and therapeutic procedures and protocols should be affordable, effective, safe and standardized.
 Ideally, infertility management should be integrated into sexual and reproductive health care programmes.

-What is The Walking Egg?
+What is the Walking Egg?

 In March 2010, The Walking Egg non-profit organization was founded by four members: Annie Vereecken, Rudi Campo, Willem Ombelet and Koen Vanmechelen.